 ARB 633 Prominent 20th Century Poet (3.0); 3 cr.
-Studies the works and characteristics of a prominent 20th Century poet as well as his/her relation to renovation and modernization.
+Offers a study of the work and characteristics of a prominent 20th Century poet as well as his/her relation to renovation and modernization.

 ARB 634 Transformation in Renaissance Age Poetry (3.0); 3 cr.
-Studies and analyzes pieces of poetry starting form the early Renaissance Age until the end of World War I, focusing on the transformation stages.
+Consist of analysis and study of pieces of poetry starting form the early Renaissance Age until the end of World War I, focusing on the transformation stages.

 ARB 641 Arabic Dictionaries (3.0); 3 cr.
 Introduction to Arabic Lexicography.
-An indepth study of one dictionary identifying its special characteristics and its relation to other dictionaries
+An indepth study of one dictionary identifying its special characteristics and its relation to other dictionaries.